Congratulations Class of 2019!

-Mission: to empower young people to collaborate locally, regionally and globally in order to create sustainable solutions for global issues.
+Mission: To empower young people to collaborate locally, regionally and globally in order to create sustainable solutions for global issues.

 — GIN mission statement

+Middle and High School students from more than 100 nations on 5 continents have presented their GIN projects at both local and regional Global Issues Network Conferences hosted by schools around the world.
 South and Central America embraced the Global Issues Network regional GIN conference in 2011, establishing a yearly moving regional conference tradition.
-Middle and High School teams from ISPS have participated annually in the GIN conferences in South and Central America since 2015.
+Middle and High School teams from ISPS have participated annually in the GIN conferences in South and Central America since 2016.

 In order to qualify to attend the conference each team must create and implement a sustainable project to address one of the 20 global issues in their community over a period of months.
 At the conference, each team will present a workshop and short film on their project to other students and teachers.
 In addition, students will attend other teams’ presentations, listen to keynote speeches by global change makers and network with their peers from across the Americas.

 The High School GIN team in 2019 started a Community Service Club “G.I.V.E. - Get Involved Value Everyone” to promote and encourage a culture of community service amongst students in the High School.
 The club has carried out and will continue to carry out fundraising and volunteering for caring organizations such as Living Waters and The homeless kitchen.
 In the Middle School, students created a project to reduce the use of plastic straws in the ISPS community and the wider community of Trinidad and Tobago by educating customers and businesses to replace plastic with more environmentally-friendly options.